 So if we Google: Why oracle is horrible, we can get some dumb quora answers.
 These are just not the point.
 This reddit thread, sums it up nicely.
 What is really dog kicking evil were the Solaris issues, which is discussed in this this video.
 A little further in the video its is explained how it happened.
 So what happened is that Oracle obtained all copyright from various authors by buying SUN which required initially handing over copyright, Open Solaris was closed by Oracle with a re-license.
 This was only possible because Sun asked contributors to fork over copyright.
 What we can learn from this is that if you contribute to free software and care about it, never hand over copyright.
 I’m happy to say however that a fork of Solaris occurred called Illumos that seems to still be active.

 Because we are interested in making money, this post will took us all over the place.
 On the one hand we have the greedy businesses, and on the other side the diligent developer.
-Licenses were never discussed in hbo or university, which is interesting because these are the methods corporations use to make money.
+Licenses were never discussed in university, which is interesting because this is the method for making money with software.
 I think having discussed the overview and shown some concrete examples was a good exercise.
 I was not aware at all for example of the AGPLv3 practices which are interesting (without passing moral judgment).
-My blog seems to be really focused on money, but this is a reflection of what I’m worried about these days, having almost graduated.